 - Rapid changes in temperature may cause flare-ups so be ready to apply moisturizer more frequently!

 - Stress and anxiety can cause eczema symptoms to get worse.
-There are a variety of things you can teach your older child to help him manage stress and anxiety.
-For younger children, and as your older children learn to practice stress management skills, sipping Chamomile tea throughout the day can be quite calming as is sniffing some Lavender essential oil.
-Put a couple of drops on something your child can smell but please don’t rub it on your baby’s skin because it might irritate it.
+There are a variety of things you can teach your older child to help him/her manage stress and anxiety.
+For younger children, and as your older children learn to practice stress management skills.
+Sipping chamomile tea throughout the day can be quite calming as is sniffing some lavender essential oil.
+Put a couple of drops on something your child can smell, but please don’t rub it on your baby’s skin because it might irritate it.

-- Dry environment.
+- A dry environment.
 Talk to your doctor about using a humidifier, especially in your baby’s bedroom.
 Make sure to clean the filter regularly.

-- Exposure to certain substances is known to cause flare-ups:
+- Exposure to certain substances known to cause flare-ups: